Semantic annotations

 Manually Annotating

-this method is great for when you are inserting 1 annotation, fixing an existing annotation or programmatically updating annotations for multiple attributeLists
+This method is great for when you are inserting 1 annotation, fixing an existing annotation, or programmatically updating annotations for multiple attributeLists.

-First you need to figure out the index of the attribute you want to annotate.
+First, you need to figure out the index of the attribute you want to annotate.

 [1] "prdM" "t090C" "t190C" "c0mS/cm" "c1mS/cm" "sal00" "sal11" "sbeox0V" "flECO-AFL"